 There is a bonus: being vulnerable strengthens the connections we have we others, and helps satisfy that other big innate need: our deep need to belong.

 The keys in this section might prompt us feel uncomfortable.
 But they’re worth it.

 ‘To practise gratitude and joy in those moments of terror when we wonder, “Can I be this fierce about this?
 Can I love this much?
 Can I believe this so passionately?”
 To be able to stop, and instead of catastrophising about what might happen, say, “I’m just so grateful, because to feel this vulnerable means I’m alive”.’

 Brené Brown, from her TED talk, ‘The Power of Vulnerability’.

 ‘These are whole-hearted people, living from this deep sense of worthiness . . .
 What they had in common was a sense of courage . . . these folks had, very simply, the courage to be imperfect . . .
 They fully embraced vulnerability.
 They believed that what made them vulnerable made them beautiful.
 They didn’t talk about it being comfortable, nor did they really talk about it being excruciating . . . but it being necessary.
 They talked about the willingness to say, “I love you” first.
 The willingness to do something when there are no guarantees . . .
 The willingness to invest in a relationship that may or may not work out.
 They thought it was fundamental.’

 Examples of vulnerability?

-– Expressing affection for someone unsure of how the person will respond, but knowing we can handle their response.
+– Expressing affection for someone while being unsure of how the person will respond, dand knowing we can handle their response.

-– Expressing fear, or hurt, or embarrassment to someone, but knowing we can handle it.
+– Expressing fear, or hurt, or embarrassment to someone, and knowing we can cope with those feelings.

 – Fully expressing emotions knowing we will not be shattered by them.
-We retain the sense that ‘I will be okay.’
+We retain the sense of ‘I will be okay.’